 - Captains are asked to find out the name of the umpire for each game and submit a critique to the league office.

-- The top six teams make the playoffs.
+- The top six teams make the playoffs and there are NO PLAY IN GAMES.

-- There will be three playoff rounds (1st, 2nd and championship) with the 1st and 2nd rounds consisting of one game and the championship round consisting of three games.
+- There will be three playoff rounds (1st, 2nd and championship) with all rounds consisting of the best of three games.

 - The top two teams will have a first round bye.